What homes look like in the world’s most populous cities

 A newer version of the project brought in under former President Jacob Zuma promised thousands of new homes in Kanana Park, a suburb of Johannesburg, but there were still huge numbers of incomplete houses eight years later.
 Some homeowners have said they had to finish construction at their own expense, according to reports by South African news outlet GroundUp in 2023.

-While the government-sponsored properties house many South Africans, informal settlements have also expanded in the capital and its suburbs.
+While the government-sponsored properties house many South Africans, informal settlements have also expanded in the city and its suburbs.
 For example, Godfrey, shown in this picture in 2010, spent years living in an old ice cream factory in Alexandra on the city's outskirts.

 HandmadePictures/Shutterstock